AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 I didn't come to this position out of theoretical reasoning: This was given to me by a team already using it.
 And it worked for me, even better than I thought it would.
 And it could work for you too.

 The second-order conclusions are that like with Continuous Delivery, it's the downstream effects that deliver the big benefits over time.
+And they support each other.
+If you can make that refactoring with confidence due to tests, then the next step is to deploy it continuously, and see it working through to production.
+Then you can incrementally maintain quality

-And that semantic drift happens, such that over time the practice ends up substantially different, easier, and often worse, not giving much of those benefits.
+And that semantic drift happens, such that over time the practice such as "unit testing" ends up substantially different, and easier.
+And often worse, not giving much of the original benefits.

 Also that you can work for many years in "good practice" employers, with ever seeing first-hand what good really looks like, or even knowing that better exists.
 After all "we do testing" ticks the box.